jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

     1. An important property of public blockchains is Censorship Resistance.
 Any anonymous wallet should be able to add any valid transaction to the database without unfair delays.
 This makes blockchains ***permissionless***.
 3. We have multiple computers (called **validators**) to help us add the transactions to the database in a secure way.
     1. The more validators we have[^diverse] the more ***resilient*** the network is against downtime.[^247] Downtime can happen due to Denial-of-Service attacks by malicious actors, catastrophic natural events, and zero-day vulnerabilities in the blockchain’s client software.
-4. In Proof of Stake, a random validator is picked to:
+4. In Proof of Stake, a random validator is picked every few blocks.
+This validator is called the Proposer for these blocks.
+The Proposer:
-    1. group one or more transactions together into a block
+    1. groups one or more transactions together into a block
-    2. do any computation required (in the case of smart contracts) and summarize the result.
+    2. does any computation required (in the case of smart contracts) and summarizes the result.
-    3. Propose this bundle to the other validators for inclusion at the head of the chain.
+    3. proposes this bundle to the other validators for inclusion at the head of the chain (i.e. add this block to the chain)
-        1. Each validator checks if the computation is okay, and decides whether to accept the block.[^multipleblocks]
+5. Each validator checks if the computation is okay, and decides whether to accept the block.[^multipleblocks].
-        2. Once the block is decided, if anyone broke the rules, they are penalized.
+6. Once the block is decided, if anyone broke the rules, they are penalized.
 This is called “slashing” and is also encoded as a transaction that validators have to vote on.
-5. From 4cii, we see that the “truth” in a blockchain is determined by what most of the validators say is the truth.
+7. From 6, we see that the “truth” in a blockchain is determined by what most of the validators say is the truth.
     1. So, if most of the validators[^most] cheat the same way, consensus can still be achieved.
 And the minor who didn't cheat will be “lying” even if they followed the earlier rules.
     2. To ensure that the validators don’t collude against the interest of the community[^actors] (e.g. via censorship or by rewriting the rows in the database), anyone should be able to verify the state of the blockchains.
 This is what gives blockchains their ***trustless*** property.
-6. To maximize the key properties of resilience, permissionlessness, and trustlessness, public blockchains must be as decentralized as possible.
+8. To maximize the key properties of resilience, permissionlessness, and trustlessness, public blockchains must be as decentralized as possible.
 To maximize decentralization, we have to make it easy for people to validate the state of the blockchain themselves.

 > 💡 **Proof of Work is a throttling[^throttling] mechanism**
 > Most of this article talks about Proof of Stake (PoS) blockchains.
 In PoS chains, the block proposers only have to do the work required to build the block.
-Most of the scaling strategies are about reducing this work (horizontal) or getting the validator to do more of it (vertical).
+Most of the scaling strategies are about reducing this work or getting the validator to do more of it.
 >
 > In a Proof of Work (PoW) blockchain, you need to build the block **AND** solve a puzzle, **which is explicitly designed to be random and difficult.** So PoS is inherently a more scalable system than Proof of Work, but it is a much more complex system with more moving parts.
 {: .notice--info}